April 28, 2022

 vrp-comparison-table-v2@4x.png

-The banked adult population in South Africa is around 75%, and around 45% in Nigeria, while credit card penetration is less than <9% in South Africa and ~3% in Nigeria.
+The banked adult population in South Africa is around 75%, while credit card penetration is less than <9%.
 By offering VRP as a payment method, businesses can increase adoption of their products by extending their addressable market into previously untapped portions of the population.

 VRP as a method is widely applicable across business types.
 Here are some examples of how the method can improve adoption, cost and conversion for different types of businesses.